Commercial vehicle safety requirements

 - provide these records to enforcement officials upon request

-As of June 12, 2022 most commercial truck drivers will be required to use electronic logging devices (ELDs) to log their hours of service.
+As of June 12, 2022 most commercial truck drivers are required to use electronic logging devices (ELDs) to log their hours of service.
 Bus drivers will be required to use ELDs as of July 1, 2023.
 Learn more about Ontario’s new requirements for ELDs.

 Learn more about Hours of Service in the Commercial Vehicle Operator’s Safety Manual.